javidgon/dookio/README.md

 Simply create a PR.
 Easy :)

 ## 4. TODO
-* Be able to scale up easily by using a `PROCFILE` with the number of workers
 * Be able to publish more ports in the containers (currently only the port 8000 is published in the container)
-* Create `dookio` command for listing, removing existing applications. e.g `dookio list`, `dookio remove apache`
 * Adapt `single_node_bootstrap.sh` to different platforms (MacOSX, ...)

 ## 5. Big thanks